Colleen (keelboat)

 The Colleen is a one-design wooden sailing keelboat originally designed for sailing in Dublin Bay, Ireland.

 The class was intended to fit into the Dublin Bay Sailing Club's grouping of classes, as Class 'B'.
-This was a replacement of the half and one raters.
+This was a replacement of the half and one rater.
 It was felt that a One-Design would ensure that boats did not become outdated within a short number of years.

 It was designed for the Dublin Bay Sailing Club in 1896 by James E. Doyle, one of Kingstown's leading yacht designers and builders.

-The Colleen is a half decked gaff rigged centreboard day boat with the centreboard case fixed externally under the boat.
+The Colleen is a half-decked gaff-rigged centreboard day boat with the centreboard case fixed externally under the boat.

 The class stopped sailing in Dublin Bay in the early 1900s.
 After class racing finished in Dublin Bay many of the boats were shipped out to Argentina where the class thrived into the 1960s.
 Many of the Argentinian boats were renamed with stone names (Sapphire, Pearl, Beryl...).

 Yachting historian Hal Sisk built the replica "Colleen Bawn" in 2003 - in glass-reinforced plastic.

 Colleen Builders

 Hollwey- based in John Rogerstown Quay, Dublin Docklands, south of the Liffey.

-Atkinson- based Bullock Harbour, County Dublin.
+Atkinson- based in Bullock Harbour, County Dublin.

 J.E.
 Doyle- based in Kingstown (now Dun Laoghaire.)